 Siouxsie and the Banshees: Peek-A-Boo

 Good Lord, this song is so strangely, fantastically off-beat and catchy, full of musical surprises, and the video, directed by Jonathon Lim and Andrew Smith, actually manages to keep pace and capture the fascinatingly oddball spirit of the thing.
 These guys in the masks with the long pointy noses marching around, it’s an acid trip.
-The horns and accordion accompaniment lends it a bit of a flavour of what one imagines of decadent underground jazz clubs in 1930s Berlin, and Siouxsie herself seems like something from a different time and dimension.
+The horns and accordion accompaniment lend it a bit of a flavour of what one imagines of decadent underground jazz clubs in 1920s Berlin, and Siouxsie herself seems like something from a different time and dimension.
 The insistent percussion is half disco, half Pleistocene war dance.
 Alternative?
 I guess it’s alternative.
 No matter when you listen to this, now, or 20 years from next week, it’s not going to sound like anything else going on.

 Pearl Jam: Jeremy

 The song that made Pearl Jam.
 Released way back in 1992 – Christ, it’s now possible to say “way back in 1992” – Jeremy was inspired by the story of one Jeremy Wade Delle, a high school student who shot himself in front of his English class in 1991.
-It’s sympathetic to the boy, who was, by this accounting, bullied to death, and God knows that happens.
+It’s sympathetic to the child, who was, by this accounting, bullied to death, and God knows that happens.
 “Clearly I remember bullying the boy”, sings the narrator, and clearly, we all do, or were bullied in our turn; both, probably.
 The classroom is depicted as hell on earth, and this was before social media opened the sluice gates, and let all the sewage inside what’s apparently the typical adolescent psyche come spewing out of billions of smart phones and tablets, the better to ostracize the uncool, and hound the helpless.

 I’ve read that the song was controversial, and that the record company didn’t want to promote it, but since it came out, there’ve been lots of twisted and maladjusted little Jeremies, from Columbine to Sandy Hook to Stoneman Douglas High, none of them content any longer to extinguish only themselves, and one wonders whether a song on topic would even raise a ripple today.
 We’re used to it.